 If you're thinking about adopting a Persian or already have a Persian and are buried in cat hair, here's our advice: invest in a vacuum specially designed to suck up cat hair, put some strategically stashed lint rollers around your house, brush your cat frequently to remove loose fur, and stop wearing black.Continue to 5 of 11 below.

 Persians Aren't Big Jumpers

 Unlike many other cats, Persian cats aren't known for their ability to leap into the air—or even jump from pieces of furniture.
 Why?
 Their solid, stocky bodies aren't the most aerodynamic or agile, so Persians typically prefer to stay firmly on land.Continue to 6 of 11 below.

 Persians Aren't Actually Divas

-Thanks to their glamorous looks, Persians have somewhat of reputation as being divas or high maintenance.
+Thanks to their glamorous looks, Persians have somewhat of a reputation as being divas or high maintenance.
 The truth is, Persians are actually one of the lower maintenance breeds—as long as you keep on top of their grooming and the cat hair clean-up.